CharcoalStyles/questing-puzzles-flx/Modding.md

   - `board.doMove(move:ScoredMatch)`: Does the move specified by the `move` object.
   - `board.shuffleBoard()`: Shuffles the board.

-These are only the start for now; I'll be adding more methods as I go along.
+Everything that is publicly available in the PlayBoard class is available to use.
+Right now that isn't a lot, but this is just the start; I'll be exposing more as I go along.
+Also, there is no guarantee that changing anything will actually work.

 #### emitter

-The `emitter` object is the global particle emitter, it is a [ParticleEmitter](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/source/entities/ParticleEmitter.hx) object that is defined in the main Haxe game code.
+The `emitter` object is the global particle emitter, it is a [CsEmitter](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/source/entities/effects/CsEmitter.hx) object that is defined in the main Haxe game code.

 The main property that you'll want to access are:
   - `emitter.emit(x:Float, y:Float):CsParticle`: Emits a particle at the specified position.
-    - and then  you'll mainly want to use the `CsParticle.setEffectStates` method to set the effects on the particle.
+    - and then you'll  want to use the `CsParticle.setEffectStates` method to set the effects on the particle.

 #### Tools